Christopher Leggett: 2016-present

 In 2017, Delirio Films partnered with Hulu to launch its Original Feature Documentaries with Too Funny To Fail and Becoming Bond, which won the SXSW Audience award.

 Since then, Leggett's first scripted film, Honey Boy, written by and starring Shia LaBeouf premiered alongside his documentaries Mike Wallace Is Here and Ask Dr. Ruth (about sex therapist and Holocaust survivor Dr. Ruth Westheimer) at Sundance Film Festival in 2019.

 On Metacritic, Ask Dr. Ruth is assigned the film a score of 68 out of 100, based on 18 critics, indicating "Generally favorable reviews".
 Maureen Lee Lenker of Entertainment Weekly wrote, "this [Ask Dr. Ruth] film is a compelling, stirring testament to that fact even if it offers up less insight about what makes her tick from the woman herself than one might crave".
 Justin Chang of the Los Angeles Times wrote, "The director Ryan White ("The Keepers") has fun exploring all that gimmicky pop-cultural detritus, and he also drops in a few greatest-hits montages covering Westheimer's rise to fame, including her interviews with Arsenio Hall and Conan O'Brien, who seem alternately delighted and alarmed by her uninhibited sex talk".
 Daniel Fienberg of The Hollywood Reporter wrote, "America's favorite diminutive sex therapist gets a crowd-pleasing documentary treatment that traces her life from Holocaust survivor to beloved media figure".

+Leggett co-produced the 2024 road trip documentary Will & Harper which features actor Will Ferrell and writer Harper Steele.